7edd/my-home/src/site/notes/Neural Transmission +diagram.md

 # 6

-The dendrites interprets the message and turns into an electrical signal to be sent along the neuron
+The dendrites interprets the message and turns into an <mark style="background: #CACFD9A6;">electrical signal </mark>to be sent along the neuron

 # 7